-We can help you with relative and step-parent adoptions, adult adoptions, and foster care adoptions.
+We can help you with relative and step-parent adoptions, adult adoptions, and second parent adoptions for same sex couples.
 This is a life changing event that can sometimes be overwhelming, with long term effects for both biological and adoptive families.
 Let us help to ensure that your interests are well protected and appropriately represented.

 Adopting someone into your family is a life-changing event.
 Adoption is a statutory process, which means that there are very specific laws and rules apply.
 Prior to completing an adoption, the rights of the biological parents need to be terminated.
 This is a complicated process that needs to be done in accordance with the strict requirements of the law.
 When an adoption is complete, the court issues a new birth certificate for the adopted individual and any existing legal relationships with biological or custodial parents are severed.
 Other than the traditional private party or foster care adoptions, there are several types of adoptions for which someone may need representation to help navigate the process: